imba/imba.io/content/intro.md

 ```

 ##### Type annotations

+> Type annotations in imba are compiled to jsdoc comments and are used for intelligent auto-completions and analysis in Visual Studio Code.
 ```imba
 let item\string = window.title

 def multiply a\number, b\number
     a * b
 ```
-> Type annotations in imba are compiled to jsdoc comments and are used for intelligent auto-completions and analysis in vscode and more.

 # Installation